 During procurement, contractors use RFIs to gather information about:

-Industry data point: The Associated General Contractors of America reports that projects using structured RFI processes during vendor selection experience 29% fewer change orders during execution.
+Projects using structured RFI processes during vendor selection typically experience fewer change orders during execution.

 Healthcare procurement involves unique complexity: regulatory compliance, patient safety, and legacy system integration.